id3tech/Source-Immo-Wordpress-Plugin/readme.md

 ## Change log
+Version 1.1.09
+* Add filter hooks on every string labels.
+Use "ali_label" hooks to overwrite
+* Fixed layout bug for small-list directive and shortcodes ** Add class prefix to the list container element
+** Change class list-container to si-list for small-list directive list container

 Version 1.1.08
 * Add "listing-sold" class to listing single page when a listing has its status set to SOLD
 * Add missing "sold" class on listing's list item direct render templates